GitauHarrison/notes/twilio_sendgrid/04_email_verification.md

 ```

-We have used the class `EmailForm()` to define what fields we want, in this case it is only the `email` field together with a `submit` button.
+We have used the class `EmailForm()` to define what fields we want, in this case, it is only the `email` field together with a `submit` button.

 ### Web Form Configuration

-To help protect our form from a nasty attack called Cross Site Request Forgery (Csrf in short), Flask expects us to initialize a `SECRET_KEY` configuration.
+To help protect our form from a nasty attack called Cross-Site Request Forgery (Csrf in short), Flask expects us to initialize a `SECRET_KEY` configuration.
 We can do so by creating a `config` module in the top-level directory.

 ```python
 (venv)$ touch config.py